nmonnet/Warp-Factory-for-Python/README.md

 ## Information and Disclaimer
 Most of the relevant results can be found in the notebook warp_drive_study.ipynb.
 The older versions are obsolete.
 In warp_drive_study.ipynb, I strive to explain the differences between my work and arXiv:2404.03095, which is also available as reference_paper.pdf.

-This is a passion project that I aim to develop as rigorously as possible; however, I do not yet have extensive experience in developing large Python projects, which may affect its overall structure.
+This is a passion project that I aim to develop as rigorously as possible; however, I do not have a lot of free time and I do not yet have extensive experience in developing large Python projects, which may affect its overall structure.

+Don't hesitate to leave a comment should you have any questions :)